Guidance for Parents

-How can we limit the spread of H1N1 virus (swine flu)?
+How can we limit the spread of the flu?

 The most important thing is to keep sick people away from healthy people.
 So if your child is sick, you must keep your child home.
 Staying home when sick stops the spread of the flu and helps the sick person get well.

 Answer these questions every morning before sending your child to school:

 - Does your child have a fever (100º F or 37.
 7ºC)?
 If you don’t have a thermometer, feel your child’s skin with your hand.
 If it is much warmer than usual your child probably has a fever.

 - Does your child have a sore throat, cough, runny nose, body aches, vomiting, or diarrhea?